 To apply for admission, an applicant is required to complete an admission application and submit it to the Admissions Office.
-The applicant will be required to demonstrate that he or she meets the entrance requirements for the program selected.
+Applicants will be required to demonstrate that they meet the entrance requirements for the program selected.

 GENERAL ADMISSION REQUIREMENT

 MANHATTAN SCHOOL of COMPUTER TECHNOLOGY requires evidence of high school graduation, or its equivalent (i.e. GED) for entrance to all programs.
 Such evidence may be the following: